mmamaev/timeboard/doc/source/making_a_timeboard.rst

    :backlinks: none

 A timeboard is constructed by calling :py:meth:`~timeboard.Timeboard` constructor with parameters that define the desired configuration of the calendar.
-In the simplest case this can be done by an one-liner but most likely you will use auxiliary tools such as :py:class:`.Organizer`, :py:class:`.Marker`, and :py:class:`.RememberingPattern`.
+In the simplest case this can be done by a one-liner but most likely you will use auxiliary tools such as :py:class:`.Organizer`, :py:class:`.Marker`, and :py:class:`.RememberingPattern`.

 The import statement to run the examples::